HCLarsen/time_ext/README.md

 # time_ext

-Extends the functionality of the core Time object by adding a date specific span object called Interval.
-Whereas Time::Span represents a passage of time specified by seconds, Time::Interval represents a passage of time represented by months, days and seconds.
+Extends the functionality of the core Time object by adding a date specific span object called DateSpan.
+Whereas Time::Span represents a passage of time specified by seconds, Time::DateSpan represents a passage of time represented by months, days and seconds.
 With this, a developer can represent a specific number of days, regardless of a Daylight Savings Time shift, or a number of a months, regardless of any leap days that may be in between.

-This library also overrides some of the convenience methods to the Int object, to return Interval instead of Span objects for Int#days, Int#weeks, Int#months, and Int#years.
+This library also overrides some of the convenience methods to the Int object, to return DateSpan instead of Span objects for Int#days, Int#weeks, Int#months, and Int#years.

 NOTE: This library is just a rough draft.
 This functionality is being added to the Crystal core library.